MindPhaser34/docs/Flash_xiaomieu_eng.md

 # Flash xiaomi.eu ROM (macOS)

-In this article, I will show you how I flashed xiaomi.eu ROM with MIUI 14 to my new device - Xiaomi Mi 13 Ultra.
+In this article, I will show you how I flashed xiaomi.eu ROM with MIUI 14(or HyperOS) to my new device - Xiaomi Mi 13 Ultra.
 But I think this guide is suitable for owners of other models with Snapdragon Gen 1/2.

 ## 1. Unlock bootloader